Synthetic Data Vault

 • num_rows: The number of rows to sample from the main table.
 The size of every other table is automatically determined by its connection to the main table.

-• (default) None: Different random data will be imported every time you call the function
+• (default) False: Different random data will be imported every time you call the function

 • verbose: A boolean describing whether to print out details about the progress of the import